SOliv1/SOliv1/README.md

-### Hi there 👋, Sara Oliver
+### Hi there 👋,
+My name is Sara Oliver
 #### Software and Full stack web developer
 ![Software and Full stack web developer]

+*'Lets Shine Together'*

-- 👀 I’m interested ... in Social Media, Tech & GySoftware and Full stack web developerm.
+- 👀 I’m interested ... in Marketing Frontend Tech and Full stack web developerm.
-- 🎯 In the near future I plan to ... move to Paris & buy a Dobberman.
+- 🎯 In the near future I plan to ... move to London & buy a Maltese.
-- 🤞 One day I hope to ... have the chance to work for Apple or any Social Media.
+- 🤞 One day I hope to ... have the chance to work for Github or any Marketing and Software projects.
 </p>
 I am a Software and Full stack web developer.
 I have been practicing software development for a while and have become skilled in a number of languages.
 I have demonstrated strong presentation, negotiation and communication skills.
 I have worked with people across the world; I know the terminology related to software and web development.
 I have been instrumental in leading full-stack back/front-end development, digital marketing, and branding.
 I am skilled in Python, Django, HTML, REACT, JavaScript, JSON, CSS, Postgres, SQL, SASS, AWS, Heroku, Flask and MongoDB.
 In addition, I am skilled in github e.g. deploy to gh-pages/website; deploy to Heroku and Netlify.